 Use specific channels for communication

 It is important for all employees to use the same remote communication channels.
 Having one shared platform is very important, because if you use different platforms for multiple teams, the interaction between remote teams will quickly be divided.
 After all, it’s the equivalent to put teams in different offices and not let them interact with one another.
 You can use platforms such as Microsoft Teams, Slack, Zoom, or alternatives to zoom such as Google Team Hangouts.
+In addition to those, VoIP phone systems are a common choice for remote teams who have the need to take frequent calls, securely exchange documents virtually or conduct video conferences.
 Also, simpleshow video maker will help you to achieve effective communication by summarizing company news, updates, announcements, and other topics in short and engaging video that is easily shareable.

 Help your team understand what are their duties, and set realistic expectations for their work.
 Prepare yourself and your team for effective work by clearly describing certain tasks and the reasons for completing them, as well as ensuring that everyone on your team understands how you measure results.